ncachanosky/econ-lecture-notes/content/econometrics/05_Hypothesis_Testing/Section 1.md

 The **third** components (probability distribution of $\hat{\phi}$) is used along the **fourth** component (decision rule).
 The probability distribution is used to get the likelihood that $\hat{\phi} \neq H_0$.
 At which value of probability we decide that $H_0$ is rejected is the decision rule.
 We sill see this in more detail below and in the next two sections (*t*-test and F-test).

+Components one to three are used to obtain a **test-statistic**.
+This number has a probability distribution that is used to decide (with a level of certainty), whether or not to reject $H_0$.

 ---

 ## Type I and Type II errors

-Two things can happen when you do an hypothesis test.
+Two things can happen when you do an hypothesis test to reject or not $H_0$.
 You can either get the **right** answer or you can get the **wrong** answer.
 However, there are two types of errors than can yield to a wrong outcome: [Type I error and Type II error](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors)

 * **Type I error** is the rejection of a true null hypothesis (false positive)
 * **Type II error** is the failure to reject a false null hypothesis (false negative)

 The issue is that it is not possible to minimized both types of errors simultaneously.
 Reducing the probability of having a Type I error increases the probability of having a Type II error (and the other way around).

 It can be of importance which error you want to minimize.
 Assume a Jury must decide if a person accused of homicide is guilty or innocent.
-It is unlikely that the Jury will not with 100% certainty whether or not the accused is guilty or innocent.
+It is unlikely that the Jury will know with 100% certainty whether or not the accused is guilty or innocent.
 Therefore, the judicial procedure needs to decide if it is going to prioritize the error of (1) sending an innocent person to jail (Type I error: false positive) or (2) letting a guilty person free (Type II error: false negative).
-Because preference is given to let a guilty person walk over incarcerating an innocent person, a Jury typically must come to an unanimous decision **beyond any reasonable doubt**.
+Because preference is given to let a guilty person walk over incarcerating an innocent person, a Jury typically must come to an unanimous decision **beyond any reasonable doubt** and the burden of proof falls on the prosecutor, not on the defense.

 The following table depicts the possible outcomes of a hypothesis test, including Type I and Type II errors.